Aliens of London: Broadcast and reception

 The A.V.
 Club reviewer Alasdair Wilkins gave the episode a grade of B−.
 He found the problem to be more in the execution than conception; there was a possibility of satire in the fart jokes, but the direction and performances let it down.
 Because it veered close to being silly and not taking the Slitheen seriously, he argued that the televised version did not display its more nuanced parts, like each Slitheen having individuality, the exploration of the human race knowing about extraterrestrials, and Rose's home life.
 Burk and Smith in Who is the Doctor were more positive.
 Burk noted that the story was "loved and hated by fans in equal measure" but it was a "delight" for him, though unexpected.
 While he found the Slitheen to work on many levels of humour, he stated that the domestic storyline was the best part, elevated by good performances.
 He also felt the pig worked.
 Smith called it the closest the new series and Davies "ever gets to pastiching the Classic Series' most beloved writer, Robert Holmes."
 He also praised the domestic situation, though he found the political satire "one-note", the direction disappointing, and Eccleston "out of his depth" with lighter moments.

 There were minor audience complaints with Rose's remark to the Doctor, "You're so gay", generating some controversy.
 Davies defended himself by saying he was trying to reflect how people talk in real life.

-The decision to show the next time trailer immediately after the cliffhanger was met with some disdain, with one person writing to the BBC how they were "immediately spoilt by the preview of the second half of the story".
-However, subsequent evaluations have been more favorable, highlighting the character development, acting, political message, and storyline.
+In print

+A novelisation of this episode and "World War Three" written by Joseph Lidster was released as a paperback, ebook, and an audiobook on 26 March 2026 under the title Aliens of London as part of the Target Collection.